allansifuna/Flask-Mpesa/README.md

 ## Sample Credentials
-For testing your application, You should acquire test cedentials from [Daraja API's Portal](https://developer.safaricom.co.ke) but if you the credentials don't work for you you can use the credentials below:-
+For testing your application, You should acquire test cedentials from [Daraja API's Portal](https://developer.safaricom.co.ke) but if you the credentials don't work for you, you can use the credentials below:-

 | Key  | Value |